jhpyle/docassemble/_docs/interviews.md

 This is a very simple interview; there are more types of blocks that you can write.
 These blocks are explained in the following sections:

-* [Initial Blocks] - Explains the special blocks you can write that set the stage for the rest of the interview.
+* [Initial Blocks] - Explains special blocks you can write that have an effect on whole interview.
-* [Question Blocks] - Explains the basics of the `question` block, which presents a question through the user interface.
+* [Question Blocks] - Explains the basics of the `question` block, which presents a screen to the user (which usually asks a question but does not need to).
-* [Setting Variables] - Explains how to collect information from users within `question` blocks.
+* [Setting Variables] - Explains how to use collect information from users using `question` blocks.
-* [Question Modifiers] - Explains ways you can enhance questions with special features.
+* [Question Modifiers] - Explains ways you can enhance questions with special features, for example by adding help text or icons.
-* [Code] - Explains `code` blocks.
+* [Code] - Explains `code` blocks, which are like `question`s except that instead of presenting something to the user, they run [Python] code that defines variables or does other things that computer code can do.
 * [Interview Logic] - Explains `mandatory` and `initial` blocks and how **docassemble** processes your interview.
 * [Objects] - Explains the use of Python objects to simplify the way